-Brown and Kisner enjoy one-stroke New Orleans lead
+Golf: Brown and Kisner snatch New Orleans lead

 The birdie, Brown’s first since the fourth hole, left the 2017 runners-up with a four-ball (best ball) score of eight-under par 64 to go 20-under for the tournament at 196.

+“It was nice to get that one there,” Brown told reporters.
+“I didn’t have my best today and Kevin played great again.”

-Kisner had carried the day until then with seven birdies as the pair overcame two bogeys on the back nine at TPC Louisiana.
+Kisner carried the day with seven of the team’s 10 birdies as the pair overcame two bogeys on the back nine at TPC Louisiana.

+“The greens are rolling nice and I feel pretty good with the putter all week,” Kisner said.

 Overnight leaders Michael Kim and Andrew Putnam combined for a 66 to share second place at 197 with Tony Finau and Daniel Summerhays, who shot 63 for the round.